dev-pods/ai-in-actions/.github/steps/2-step.md

              token: {% raw %}${{ secrets.GITHUB_TOKEN }}{% endraw %}
              max-tokens: 1000
              system-prompt: |
                You are a GitHub issue assistant.
-Your task is to analyze newly opened issues.
+Your task is to analyze newly opened issues for completeness.

                Provide concise, helpful suggestions, ask clarifying questions and identify any missing information that would help resolve the issue faster.